The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: Introduction

 The purpose of this note is to record the proof of the following: \bthm \benumlab \item The class of Fargues-Fontaine curves is contained in $\cdi$, and \item the absolute Grothendieck conjecture is false for Fargues-Fontaine curves and hence the conjecture is false in general for the class $\cdi$. \eenum \ethm

-Fargues-Fontaine curves, which were constructed in \cite{fargues-fontaine}, \emph{are not contained in $\cdih$} as they are not of finite type over their base fields but as mentioned above these curves are complete in the sense of function theory of curves: the divisor of zeros and poles of any meromorphic function on these curves is of degree zero (see \cite[D\'efinition~5.1.3]{fargues-fontaine} and \cite[Th\'eor\`eme~5.2.7]{fargues-fontaine}).
-As was also established in \cite{fargues-fontaine}, these curves play a fundamental role in $p$-adic Hodge Theory so these curves form a natural class of examples from the point of view of the theory of $p$-adic representations.
+In this theorem, by Fargues-Fontaine curves, I mean the ``complete'' curves constructed in \cite[Chapitre 6]{fargues-fontaine} (for more a more precise formulation see Theorem~\ref{th:gconj-2}).
+The curves alluded to here \emph{are not contained in $\cdih$} as they are not of finite type over their base fields, but these curves are complete in the sense of function theory of curves: the divisor of zeros and poles of any meromorphic function on these curves is of degree zero (see \cite[D\'efinition~5.1.3]{fargues-fontaine} and \cite[Th\'eor\`eme~5.2.7]{fargues-fontaine}).
+As was established in \cite{fargues-fontaine}, these curves play a fundamental role in $p$-adic Hodge Theory so these curves form a natural class of examples from the point of view of the theory of $p$-adic representations.
 Notably, in Theorem~\ref{th:gconj-nontrivial-pi}, I show that Fargues-Fontaine curves also provide examples of strictly anabelomorphic curves (of class $\cdi$) whose \'etale fundamental group is not isomorphic to the absolute Galois group of their respective base fields.
 For explicit examples of Theorem~\ref{th:gconj0}, Theorem~\ref{th:gconj} and Theorem~\ref{th:gconj-nontrivial-pi} see Remark~\ref{rem:example1} and Remark~\ref{rem:example2}.

-The assertion Theorem~\ref{th:gconj0}\ref{th:gconj0-1} is proved, amongst many other beautiful results, in \cite{fargues-fontaine} (see below for precise references).
-So the main result of this paper is Theorem~\ref{th:gconj0}\ref{th:gconj0-2} and this assertion will be immediate from the more precise Theorem~\ref{th:gconj} which is proved in the next section.
+The assertion in Theorem~\ref{th:gconj0}\ref{th:gconj0-1} is proved, amongst many other beautiful results, in \cite{fargues-fontaine} (see below for precise references).
+So the main result of this paper is Theorem~\ref{th:gconj0}\ref{th:gconj0-2} and this assertion will be immediate from the more precise Theorem~\ref{th:gconj} (and also Theorem~\ref{th:gconj-nontrivial-pi}) which are proved in the next section.